fastly/altitude-ci-cd-workshop/README.md

 Alternatively if you aretrying this at home:
 - Fork the GitHub repo: [https://github.com/fastly/altitude-ci-cd-workshop](https://github.com/fastly/altitude-ci-cd-workshop)
 - Clone the repo to a local directory on your machine:
-    - Via SSH: `git clone git@github.com:<USERNAME>/altitude-nyc-abcd-workshop.git`
+    - Via SSH: `git clone git@github.com:<USERNAME>/altitude-ci-cd-workshop.git`
-    - Via HTTP: `git clone https://github.com/<USERNAME>/altitude-nyc-abcd-workshop.git`
+    - Via HTTP: `git clone https://github.com/<USERNAME>/altitude-ci-cd-workshop.git`
-- Change directory into the repo: `cd altitude-nyc-abcd-workshop`
+- Change directory into the repo: `cd altitude-ci-cd-workshop`
 - Install the dependencies `make install`
     - This will install the Terraform binary to your `$HOME` directory and link your `$PATH`.
 Permission may be required.
     -  If you already have [Terraform](https://www.terraform.io/downloads.html) and the [Travis gem](https://github.com/travis-ci/travis.rb#installation) installed on your machine or would prefer to install manually, skip this step.